utkuozdemir/pv-migrate/README.md

    pv-migrate [global options] command [command options] [arguments...]

 COMMANDS:
-   migrate, m  Migrate data from the source pvc to the destination pvc help, h     Shows a list of commands or help for one command
+   completion  Output shell completion code for the specified shell (bash or zsh) migrate, m  Migrate data from the source PVC to the destination PVC help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS: